Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 #### Thanos connections
 ![network]({{< baseurl >}}/images/BC_vis.png)

 ## The network

 This is the Marvel villain's network.
-The nodes are ranked based on their degree or the number of connections they have, so bigger nodes have a higher degree, and vice versa.
-Ranking the nodes based on degree explains the network well, and it is clear what characters are the most connected, and like seen Loki Laufeyson is the most connected villain.
-With this, you can get acquainted with the Marvel villains network.
+The nodes are ranked based on their degree or the number of connections they have, so bigger nodes have more connections, and vice versa.
+Ranking the nodes based on degree explains the network well, and it is clear what characters are the most connected.
+Here it is obvious that Loki Laufeyson and Thanos are the most connected villains.

 #### Marvel villains network